-3 Promises to Help Your Fear of Change
+3 Promises of God to Help Your Fear of Change

 • The only change we welcome is the change we expect.
 Like the seasons.
 We plan for it and can adjust accordingly.